 What made you decide to use Hyperbarics on animals?

 In 2015, I read a book entitled “Oxygen Revolution“, by Dr. Paul Harch, a leading expert in the field of human hyperbaric medicine.
-I was really impressed by all of the neurological conditions that he was using hyperbarics for and how many of those applications could be easily be applied to animals in the same way.
+I was really impressed by how many neurological conditions he was using hyperbarics for and how many of those applications could be easily be applied to animals in the same way.
 Interestingly, after reading Dr. Harch’s bio, I learned that he lived only about 30 minutes away from South Paws.
-I invited him out to the clinic and we discussed hyperbarics at length and he was very encouraged by our pursuit of hyperbaric medicine in veterinary patients.
-After our discussion, I was very encouraged that hyperbarics could be implemented into our treatment plans for most of our surgical and rehabilitation patients.
+I invited him out to the clinic and we discussed hyperbaric medicine at length.
+He was very encouraged and supportive of our pursuit of hyperbaric medicine in veterinary patients.
+After our discussion, I was very convinced that HBO therapy could be implemented into the treatment plans for most of our surgical and rehabilitation patients.

 Was it difficult to get set up with Hyperbarics?
 Can you help us dispel the myth?

 Implementation of hyperbarics in the veterinary practice is very easy to do.
 One of the most critical first steps is education and understanding how hyperbaric medicine works.
-This is a long-standing treatment that has thousands of research articles proving it’s benefit.
+This is a long-standing treatment that has thousands of research articles proving its benefit.
 The United States military is one of the leading researchers in this medical modality for over 60 years.
-There are numerous textbooks in human medicine, that are purely dedicated to this medical specialty.
-Additionally, there is a board certification specialty for human medicine in regards to “undersea and hyperbaric medicine”.
-Once there is a good understanding of how hyperbarics benefits our veterinary patients, the decision to use it in practice becomes very easy.
+There are several hyperbaric medicine textbooks in human medicine, that are purely dedicated to this medical specialty.
+Additionally, there is a board certification specialty for hyperbaric medicine on the human side.
+Once there is a good understanding of how HBO therapy benefits our veterinary patients, the decision to use it in practice becomes very easy.

 There is some build out that is required for oxygen management and chamber set up, however in most cases this is a fairly simple process.
 Additionally, a company like Sechrist can help provide all the contacts and organization for contractors, making the buildout simple.

 Once the chamber is installed, marketing is very important to make your clients and referring veterinarians aware of the benefits, through education and demonstration of HBOT benefits.
 We provide both written and video materials to both new clients and our referral partners, so that they can quickly understand the benefits of hyperbaric medicine for their patients.
 In my experience, most clients are very eager to add this option as a part of their pet’s treatment plan.
-With good explanation of the benefits to the client, most are eager to have their pet undergo this therapy.
-It definitely has not been difficult to get owners on board with hyperbarics.
+With good explanation of HBO benefits to the client, most are eager to have their pet undergo this therapy.
+It definitely has NOT been difficult to get owners on board with hyperbaric treatments.